Drama – Comedy/ 17 Characters, 7 Men, 4 Women, 6 Either/Or/ Full Length, Two Acts

 Synopsis: The story of Anton Chekhov as seen from the perspective of the two women in his life: Actress Olga Knipper, his mistress and later wife, and his devoted sister Masha.
 They struggled, sometimes bitterly, for his love during his lifetime and, after his death, for their part in perpetuating his memory.

 Amateur and professional rights:

-Hello, Last Page of My Life! was first performed in October 2003, at La Mama in Carlton, Australia.
+Hello, Last Page of My Life! was first performed at La Mama, Carlton, Australia in October, 2003.